Kapendev/parin/TOUR.md

 If everything is set up correctly, there should be some new files inside the folder.
 Three of them are particularly important:

-- `source`: Contains the source code
+- `source`: It contains the source code.
-- `assets`: Contains the game assets
+- `assets`: It contains the game assets.
-- `web`: Used for exporting to the web
+- `web`: It contains web related files.

 Additionally, an app.d file is inside the source folder that looks like this: